jw120/movie-vote/README.md

 TODO

+* 1. reducers - DONE
+* 2. components/react
+* 3. server and sockets

 * Reducer logic: work through modes - next = setup
-* Winner is same as signin - need to add name to state and allow name from their or JOIN action
+* Can we unify winner and signin
+* Protect vs multiple votes (or allow them)
 * What if more than one person clicks setup?

 # Design